Avodah Zarah: Talmud Bavli

-This chapter is halakhic, dealing mainly with the Mishna.
-Other laws to do with idolatry discussed include sacrificing to an idol (51), food and vessels associated with idolatry (52), the exchange for an idol (54), and the status of a Gentile child in rendering idolatrous wine (57).
-Extraneous halakhic material includes the activities allowed and forbidden in the Sabbatical Year and cases of Rabbis making rulings for specific communities following their own opinion (59).
+This chapter is halakhic, dealing mainly with the Mishnah.
+Other laws regarding idolatry are discussed, including sacrificing to an idol (51), food and vessels associated with idolatry (52), the exchange for an idol (54), and the status of a gentile child in rendering idolatrous wine (57).
+Extraneous halakhic material includes the activities allowed and forbidden in the Sabbatical year and cases of rabbis making rulings for specific communities following their own opinions (59).